leakpy/Camera-Scanner/README.md

 Then Tool pulls and sends to you the Choosen Country's Open Camera addresses.

 ## Usage Caution
-- Any misuse or violation responsibility of the user.
+- Any misuse or violation is the responsibility of the user.